-On the other hand, Ma'am Rosa underscored the importance of avoiding a judgmental mindset within the context of RRCY.
+On the other hand, Ma'am Rosa underscored the importance of avoiding a judgmental mindset within the context of the rehabilitation center.
 It highlighted the need for open-mindedness and refraining from forming harsh or critical opinions about others.
-This attitude contributes to creating a more supportive and understanding environment within the RRCY setting.
+This attitude contributes to creating a more supportive and understanding environment within the rehabilitation center setting.